gbin/letterpress-go/README.md

 ./letterpress-go [input-file]
 ```

-The input format is a text file with a very rigid format :
+The input format is a text file with a very rigid format:

 1. the first 5 lines are the letters of the game

 2. one blank line

 3. the next five lines are the color mask : [space] for white, r for red, b for blue

 4. one blank line

 5. the list of words already played

 For example (you can copy paste it as a base):